 OSHA found the company did not train workers on safety procedures and hazards present when working on machinery.
 The company did not prevent machines from unintentionally starting when workers were servicing the machines and changing blades.
 The company also failed to provide safety mechanisms to help prevent worker injuries.

 The US Labor Secretary said “this company created a culture that valued production and profits over worker safety and their workers are paying a price for their failure”.
 If you or anyone you know have been injured at work due to unsafe working conditions, it is important you contact an experienced workers compensation attorney to understand your rights.
 If you sustained a scar or permanent loss of function due to an injury, you could be eligible for additional benefits.
 Sometimes, workplace injuries are caused by the negligence of a 3rd party.
 If that is the case, there is a possibility you are able to seek a recovery from the 3rd party that contributed to your injury in addition to workers compensation benefits.
-I encourage you to contact one of our experienced staff at The Law Offices of Michael Smith to discuss your rights if you have been injured.
+I encourage you to contact one of our experienced staff at The Mass Injury Group to discuss your rights if you have been injured.